Virginia Surety Bond

 What Does a Virginia Surety Bond Cost?

+Surety bonds generally cost 1-15% of the required bond amount.
 Surety bond costs vary drastically depending on the bond amount that you need and your rate (which is the percentage of the full bond amount you must pay).
 You can use our bond premium calculator to get an instant estimate, or apply online to get an exact quote.

 Can You Get a Surety Bond in Virginia with Bad Credit?

 It’s possible to get a surety bond with credit issues, but it will depend on the bond type you need and how severe your credit issues are.
 You can get approved for most license and permit bonds regardless of your credit condition.
 However, it’s harder to get approved for contract bonds with bad credit.
 You may be able to get approved for contract bonds with minor credit problems (you’ll likely be limited to smaller projects).
 Unfortunately, it’s almost impossible to get contract bonds with severe credit issues such as civil judgments or large collections.
 Remember, you’re responsible to pay bond claims, which makes finding a bond company that will defend you from claims priceless.
+You can also read the most frequently asked surety bond related questions.